nghdavid/nghdavid.github.io/README.md

 This is my personal page.
-I want to practice html.
+I use Html, CSS and bootstrap to make this website.